 As the Grapery was sampling them, people started saying that they look like Witch Fingers.
 Light bulb moment.
 Grapery decided to roll with that name and Witch Fingers were released to the world.

-Witch Fingers’ Name Changes to Tear Drops
+Witch Fingers to Tear Drops

 In 2016, Grapery decided to make the change from Witch Fingers to Tear Drops.
 The feedback they got from customers indicated that people felt weird about eating a "finger".
 Grapery is passionate about listening to their customers.
 They want the feedback.
 It's a wonderful quality to see in a company, it is one of the reasons I am a big fan.

-Difference Between Tear Drops & Funny Fingers Grapes
+Tear Drops vs. Funny Fingers Grapes

 The name "fingers" in a grape has stuck in other situations.
 You will see some other growers using the name "Funny Fingers".
 It is the same variety.
 Tear Drops are the name given to Grapery's "Funny Fingers".